 Are there any plants that should be avoided when practicing companion planting with basil and tomatoes?

-Plants that should be avoided when practicing companion planting with basil and tomatoes include fennel and brassicas, such as broccoli and cabbage.
-These plants can release chemicals that can inhibit the growth of nearby plants, including tomatoes and basil.
+Avoid planting fennel and brassicas, such as broccoli and cabbage, near basil and tomatoes.
+These plants release chemicals that inhibit the growth of nearby crops, including tomatoes and basil.